-Shotgun Players is one of the few mid-sized theatres that still maintains a core company of artists.
-We meet the first Sunday of every month and go away for a 3-day annual retreat to debate, analyze, and celebrate our craft and process.
+Shotgun Players is one of the few mid-sized theaters that still maintains a core company of artists.
+The company meets the first Sunday of every month and goes away for a 3-day annual retreat to debate, analyze, and celebrate our craft and process.
 Company members are not just exceptional artists, they are also thoughtful, community-minded people who get the big picture.
 They are the heart and creative conscience of this organization.

 Scenic Design, Costume Design, Scenic Artist

 In addition to her designs at Shotgun (Faust Part 1

 , The Farm